 By contributing writer Tessa

-- 2 generous cups fresh or frozen raspberries (strawberries would be great too!)
+- 2 generous cups fresh pumpkin or squash puree

 - 1 tablespoon vanilla extract